 Miho Shimizu is a Japanese freelance writer settled in Shizuoka with her husband and two rabbits.
 Fascinated with travelling at the age of 18, she has spent most of her long holidays exploring incredible spots around Japan.
 Also love to listen to music, draw, and read novels over a cup of green tea.

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.

 If you want to make the most out of your time in Japan, what kind of accommodation to choose is very important.
 While Japan offers a wide variety of accommodation options, including modern hotels, reasonable B&B, and cozy guest houses, Ryokan is something unique and a perfect way to enjoy your stay in Japan.
-Ryokan refers to a traditional Japanese-style inn which can be spotted in any tourist spots in Japan.
+Ryokan refers to a traditional Japanese-style inn that can be spotted in any tourist spot in Japan.
 Staying at a Ryokan is just more than spending nights, and could even be the highlight of your trip to Japan which offers you unforgettable guest services with great hospitality.
 Here you can find a complete guide to Ryokan with some helpful tips to enjoy your Ryokan stay!